Do you want to relive the rich history of the vintage railroads, handicrafts, and early 19th-century American wild west industries?

 The graceful mansion was built in 1917 to serve as the summer house of the influential Denver business magnate Charles Boettcher.

 The caretakers have done a fabulous job of preserving the original décor and artifacts for you to rejoice in the beauty of times long gone!

-Homesteading is making a revival, with many new enthusiasts choosing to involve in the exciting sub-culture.
+Homesteading is reviving, with many new enthusiasts choosing to be involved in the exciting sub-culture.

 However, if you want a glimpse of the authentic homesteading from the 19th century, head out to the Golden History Museum and Park.

 The park houses several cabins and farm buildings from the 1800s preserved in their original form.

 In addition, you can see a school, barn, and a chicken house from the homesteading period to peek into the ways and habits of those times!

 It is the perfect tourist spot for people who like to try off-beat things and love exploring sub-cultures.